1,000+ Opportunities

 While some of the programming the Foundation has supported in the past may no longer fit with our new focus area, we value every grantee relationship and are grateful for the opportunity we have had to support so many important services in the community.
 We look forward to making a continued impact throughout Cuyahoga County with our new priorities.
 Please reach out to staff at Foundation Management Services with any questions.

-Based on current listing details, eligibility includes: Nonprofit organizations in Ohio.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations in Ohio.
+Confirm the full requirements in the official notice before applying.